 Kansas’ retirement tax picture is moderately friendly for retirees.
 The state fully taxes withdrawals from retirement accounts, like 401(k) plans, and income from private and public pension plans.
 Kansas taxes Social Security income only for those with an Adjusted Gross Income over $75,000.
 The state has a progressive income tax, with rates ranging from 3.10% to 5.70%.

-The state has the 15th highest property taxes in the nation, with an average effective rate of 1.40%.
+The state has a relatively high property taxes rate, with an average effective rate of 1.37%.
 Home values tend to be low, though, which minimizes tax bills.
 The state offers a homestead refund worth up to $700.
 This is available to homeowners who are over 55 for the entirety of the year in which they apply.
 There is also a program called Kansas Property Tax Relief for Low Income Seniors, which refunds 75% of property taxes for those who are at least 65 years old and have a household income of $19,500 or less (in 2017).

 The statewide sales tax rate in Kansas is 6.50%.
 With city and county taxes, the average sales tax rate is 8.49% and can climb over 9%.

 Estate Planning Tips